hooksw/konify/README.md

 **Q: Do we need to support operations similar to inline styles and class styles in CSS, such as `val style = style1 + Style{//...}`? **

 ## To-do list
-1. Determine the overall architecture, improve the core code, and modify the compiler plug-in based on it.
+1. Determine the overall architecture, improve the core code.
+2. Modify the compiler plug-in based on it
-2. Write relevant tests.
+3. Write relevant tests.
-3. Determine the style attributes to be implemented, build its platform implementation, and design its DSL.
+4. Determine the style attributes to be implemented, build its platform implementation, and design its DSL.
-4. Design and implement event systems, such as gesture events.
+5. Design and implement event systems, such as gesture events.
-5. Implement basic UI components: Text, Image, TextInput, FlexLayout, FrameLayout, Buttons.
+6. Implement basic UI components: Text, Image, TextInput, FlexLayout, FrameLayout, Buttons.
-6. Design and implement animation system.
+7. Design and implement animation system.
-7. Implement advanced UI components: LazyLayout, LazyList, Pager, AsyncImage.
+8. Implement advanced UI components: LazyLayout, LazyList, Pager, AsyncImage.
-8. (Optional) Provide mechanisms for implementing custom layouts and views.
+9. (Optional) Provide mechanisms for implementing custom layouts and views.
-9. Design and implement routing mechanism.
+10. Design and implement routing mechanism.
-10. (Optional) Design and implement IDE plug-ins to enhance development.
+11. (Optional) Design and implement IDE plug-ins to enhance development.
-11. (Optional) Support hot reload.
+12. (Optional) Support hot reload.

 ## Supported platforms

-We plan to support Android and Web DOM first (the author can't afford a Mac).
+We plan to support Android and Web DOM first, if you are interested in it, welcome to contribute for any other platform.

 [compose]: https://developer.android.com/jetpack/compose
 [kmm]: https://kotlinlang.org/lp/mobile/